 My Grandad, George Archer, was a very short and slightly built man, only about 4ft 11inches tall.
 When war broke out in 1914, he was 19 years old but he was too short to sign up for the army.
 He continued in the woollen manufacturing industry in Dewsbury, which made cloth for the Army, including blankets and cloth for uniforms.
-After huge losses on the Somme battlefield, the Government introduced “bantam battalions” for shorter men and Grandad was now to join up.
+After huge losses on the Somme battlefield, the Government introduced “Bantam Battalions” for shorter men and Grandad was now to join up.
+Read George Archer and the Bantams.

-He was enlisted in the Army in Leeds in January 1917 and was placed in the West Yorkshire Regiment (Prince of Wales’s Own), 17th Service Battalion, 2nd Leeds (a Bantam Battalion See post George and the Bantams.), which was attached to the 106th Brigade, 35th Division.
+George was enlisted in the Army in Leeds in January 1917 and was placed in the West Yorkshire Regiment (Prince of Wales’s Own), 17th Service Battalion, 2nd Leeds (a Bantam Battalion), which was attached to the 106th Brigade, 35th Division.
 He was 21 years old and, after basic training in England, he was shipped out to France in June 1917, arriving just in time for the great offensive in Flanders, now called simply “Passchendaele”.

 Grandad’s Brigade was placed in the 5th Army under General Sir Hubert Gough, an Irish-born Officer, Sandhurst trained.
 Gough had served in the 16th Lancers in the Boer War at the relief of Ladysmith and he still maintained an “over-confident belief in the value of cavalry attacks”.
 This was a modern war being fought with old-fashioned ideas.

-The Battle of Passchendaele (Third Battle of Ypres) was fought between July 1917 and November 1917.
-The main stated aim was to break through Flanders to the coast, where German U-Boat pens were sited, so that they could be destroyed.
+The main stated strategy was to break through Flanders to the coast, where German U-Boat pens were sited, so that they could be destroyed.
 Food supplies to Britain were continually being cut off by the U-Boats, who were attacking and sinking merchant shipping.
 Since Britain imported about two thirds of its food supplies, there was real concern that the Germans could starve them into submission if the war was extended another year.

 Sir Douglas Haig, British Commander on the Western Front, also believed that German morale was low after their defeat at Messines and that advancing through Flanders would be a breeze, so he was very keen to go ahead, in spite of objection from Prime Minister David Lloyd George.